Published: 2 December 2016 at 12:10

 The funding from HEFCE (Higher Education Funding Council for England) is part of the £2.8million Catalyst Fund, which is being used to develop and evaluate small-scale experimental innovations in learning and teaching.

 Catalyst Fund projects will run for a period of 18 months and active student engagement is a key aspect of the scheme.
-Anglia Ruskin’s project, which is being led by the Lord Ashcroft International Business School, will look at delivering enhanced skills for postgraduate students through employer-informed team-based learning.
+Anglia Ruskin’s project, which is being led by the Faculty of Business and Law, will look at delivering enhanced skills for postgraduate students through employer-informed team-based learning.

 The project will involve 10 local employers, including ARM, Addenbrookes NHS hospitals and Execujet, as well as professional bodies such as CIPD and CMI.